National Day for Truth and Reconciliation: Workplace Rules

 The National Day for Truth and Reconciliation (or Truth and Reconciliation Day) is a federal statutory holiday in Canada that falls on September 30 each year.
 It honours the Survivors of the residential school system, their families, and communities.

-The federal government established the holiday as a direct response to Call to Action #80 from the Truth and Reconciliation Commission (TRC) and officially created it through Bill C-5 (assented to June 3, 2021).
+The federal government established the holiday as a direct response to Call to Action #80 from the Truth and Reconciliation Commission (TRC) and officially created it through Bill C-5 (Royal Assent on June 3, 2021).

-On the same date as the National Day for Truth and Reconciliation, many Canadians also observe Orange Shirt Day.
-But these days have distinct origins and purposes that complement each other.
-This difference is discussed in the next section.
+The National Day for Truth and Reconciliation shares its date with Orange Shirt Day.
+However, the two observances have distinct origins and purposes that complement each other.
+Find out what sets them apart in the next section.

 Source: An Act to amend the Bills of Exchange Act, the Interpretation Act and the Canada Labour Code (National Day for Truth and Reconciliation)